bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_3/final_deliverables.md

 7. Bottom Navigation and App Bar Widgets [#394](https://github.com/bounswe/bounswe2022group2/pull/394)
 8. Static Profile Screen [#400](https://github.com/bounswe/bounswe2022group2/pull/400)
 9. Profile Screen Tests [#404](https://github.com/bounswe/bounswe2022group2/pull/404)
+NOTE: Hours before the final demo presentation, one of our team-mates did a HOTFIX on the updated profile screen.
+After this hotfix, the tests for the profile screen became failing.
+We didn't have enough time to fix this test since we were dealing with demo presentation.
+Therefore, I was able to fix the problem in the profile screen test evening of the demo day (after taken the tag).
+I also contacted with Suzan hoca and she said to me to note this issue in my report.
+So, please consider the lastly updated code version in the GitHub for the profile screen test.
+Recently updated version is working successfully, and all tests are passed.
 10. Configuring app icon as our logo [#402](https://github.com/bounswe/bounswe2022group2/pull/402)
 11. Creating milestone 1 deliverables and individual report [#410](https://github.com/bounswe/bounswe2022group2/pull/410)
 12. Update Issue Templates [#340](https://github.com/bounswe/bounswe2022group2/pull/340)